 This list wouldn't be complete without a popular SEO email newsletter.
 Backlinko is an SEO and online marketing blog founded by Brian Dean in 2012, and the newsletter is a great way for SEOs and digital marketers to stay on top of the latest blog posts, SEO marketing tips, and exclusive content (along with updates on Brian Dean's upcoming events and projects).

-The best marketing newsletter for the busy marketer
+The best marketing newsletter for marketers who want to scale

 Neil Patel's newsletter